If you want to live your best life, you might enjoy these life lessons you can learn from Macbeth!

 Take a moment now to think about the story Shakespeare shared in Macbeth.
 Lady Macbeth questions her husband’s manhood.
 She wishes she could be “unsexed.”
 She provides the will and brains behind the plotting of her husband.
 Macbeth relates this evil and chaos with women.
 As a result, many people believe Macbeth is one of the most misogynistic plays by Shakespeare.

 This lesson comes out clearly at the initial stages of the play during the first act and second scene.
 King Duncan trusted Thane of Cowder and he betrayed the king during the battle.
 Duncan failed to learn from mistakes.
-He ended up trusting Macbeth, who was considered untrustworthy.
+He ended up trusting Macbeth.
+Big mistake.

 King Duncan believed that Macbeth was good and of noble character.
 But later Macbeth slaughtered Duncan while asleep.